Safety Thimble Splicing Instructions for Synthetic Winch Rope

 Sharp pair of scissors/shears or razor knife

-*IF you are splicing your new STII onto a new winch rope proceed to STEP 2
+*IF you are splicing your new Safety Thimble onto a synthetic new winch rope proceed to STEP 2

 *IF you are replacing your existing tube-thimble/hook set-up, you must first remove these items from your winch rope.
 See STEP 1.

-STEP 1: Most aftermarket winch ropes that have a standard tube-thimble termination use a brummel lock-splice.
+STEP 1 Removing the Tube Thimble: Most aftermarket winch ropes that have a standard tube-thimble termination use a brummel lock-splice.
 You will need to pull the buried tail out from the center of your rope.
 It is generally 10”-12” long and starts a couple inches below the tube thimble.
 Take your scissors and cut your rope right where the tail entered the long length of your rope.
 You may now disregard the piece of rope and any accessories attached to it.

-STEP 3: Take your STII and insert the tapered end of your winch rope through one of the holes in the base of the STII.
-Pull out enough rope to go around the top groove of the STII eye and put the tail through the other open hole.
-Pull a length of tail minimum 16”-18” below the base of the STII.
+STEP 3 Installing your Winch Rope on the Safety Thimble: Take your Safety Thimble and insert the tapered end of your winch rope through one of the holes in the base of the STII.
+Pull out enough rope to go around the top groove of the Safety Thimble eye and put the tail through the other open hole.
+Pull a length of tail minimum 16”-18” below the base of the Thimble.
 This is important and will be the strength point of your long buried-tail splice!

 STEP 4: Using the provided splicing fid and your electrical tape, take the end of your tapered rope and tape it to the end of the splicing fid.
 Be sure you make smooth overlapping wraps to avoid a snag while burying the tail.

-Step 5: As close to the base of the STII as possible, use the end of the fid to open a hole in the center of the main rope.
+Step 5 Burying the Eye Splice: As close to the base of the Safety Thimble as possible, use the end of the fid to open a hole in the center of the main rope.
 You may have to gently alternate a few strands to find the exact center.
 Now slide the fid into the center hole, slowly guide the fid inside the center of the rope.
 Think of it like a “Chinese Hand-cuff”.
-Once you reach the end of the slack at the base of the STII, you can exit the splicing fid from the center of the rope.
+Once you reach the end of the slack at the base of the winch thimble, you can exit the splicing fid from the center of the rope.
 Remove the fid from the tail.
 You may choose to remove all the electrical tape from the tapered tail, but it is not necessary.
-Hold the STII in one hand and grab the rope just beneath the STII base in the other.
+Hold the Safety Thimble in one hand and grab the rope just beneath the Thimble base in the other.
 Firmly slide your hand down the length of rope until you reach the end of the buried tail.

 THAT’S IT!!!
 IT’S THAT EASY!!